What is the measles immunization catch-up program?

 Why do we need a measles vaccine?

 Measles is a highly contagious disease that spreads through the air.
 At least 95% of the population needs to be immunized to develop herd immunity.
-As of March 2019, 74% of 7-year olds in the Island Health region are fully immunized against measles.
+As of March 2019, 74% of children aged seven in the Island Health region are fully immunized against measles.

 Is my child immunized?

-Children are eligible for the measles, mumps and rubella (MMR) vaccine at 12 months and 4 years of age.
+Children are eligible for the measles, mumps and rubella (MMR) vaccine at 12 months and four years of age.
 Check your child’s records to see if they are immunized.
-Parents of eligible children who are not up-to-date for measles vaccinations will be contacted by Island Health.

 What if my child is home schooled?